Finding Success Outside His Comfort Zone

-Atlanta police officer and U.S. Navy veteran uses military education benefits to pursue an online computer information systems degree and prepare for the next step in his career.
+Police officer and Navy veteran uses military education benefits to pursue an online degree in computer information systems.

 "Jump in with both feet, and charge full speed ahead."